Good for Novice Owners:

 - Average Lifespan: 10-15 years

-Norwegian Elkipoo Breed Profile
+Norwegian Elkipoo Dog Breed Information

 A Norwegian Elkipoo is a cross between a Norwegian Elkhound and a Standard Poodle.
 Although a mixed-breed can inherit any combination of traits from their parents, a Norwegian Elkipoo tends to be an energetic, playful, and loving dog that bonds closely with their families.